DemiLeong/6m-data-1.5-sql-advanced/lesson.md

 **Questions:** "If I SUMMARIZE the claim table and see a max(claim_amt) that is 10x higher than the average, what does that tell you about our insurance risk?"

-**Exercise 2:**
+**Exercise 3:**

-Create a master report of every claim.
+- Create a master report of every claim.
 Include the client's name, their car type, and the city they live in.
-Hint: You will need to join 4 tables.
+- Hint: You will need to join 4 tables.

 <details>

-  <summary>Solution for Master Report</summary>
+  <summary>Solution for Exercise 3</summary>

 ```sql
 -- Solution for Master Report